amnahsiddiqa/ImMSigDb/README.md

-## IGSdb-Immune Gene Signatures Database or ImmFeSdb-Immune Features Sets/Signatures Database
+## ImmFeSdb-Immune Features Sets/Signatures Database

+Keeping it open for not just genes as features - any features types (for future modeling e.g. metabolomics etc) in context with immunology

+(Another brainstormed sugesstion: IGSdb-Immune Gene Signatures Database - No! because Find out that there are 02 R packages names like thuis John's group for HIPC data)

-IGSdb is a NoSQL document-oriented database created using Cloud Firestore [Intro to Firestore](https://firebase.google.com/docs/firestore) or [wiki of this git repo](https://github.com/amnahsiddiqa/GCPFirebase_ImmuneData/wiki) for more information on CloudThingies like --SettingupSDKandFirebaseForProjects
+ImmFeSdb  is a NoSQL document-oriented database created using Cloud Firestore [Intro to Firestore](https://firebase.google.com/docs/firestore) or [wiki of this git repo](https://github.com/amnahsiddiqa/GCPFirebase_ImmuneData/wiki) for more information on CloudThingies like --SettingupSDKandFirebaseForProjects

 This is an ensemble of gene sets which were contextually curated from immunology data in individual efforts and are acquired from either in-house data or from   public domain.
-IGSdb means to provide immunology context rich feature sets from heterogeneous resources for enrichment analysis and/or multivariate data association analysis conveneiently in one standardized format in one place.
+ImmFeSdb means to provide immunology context rich feature sets from heterogeneous resources for enrichment analysis and/or multivariate data association analysis conveneiently in one standardized format in one place.

 Some examples of usage are here.

 **Details on Added Data**